jkroepke/openvpn-auth-oauth2/docs/Providers.md

 openvpn-auth-oauth2 will not have the correct permissions to determine if the user is in that organization otherwise, and the user will not be able to log in.
 This request mechanism is a feature of the GitHub API.

-### Register the application in the identity provider¶
+### Register the application in the identity provider

 In GitHub, [register](https://github.com/settings/developers) a new application.
 The callback address should be the /oauth2/callback endpoint of your openvpn-auth-oauth2 URL (e.g. https://login.example.com/oauth2/callback).